mnabihali/mnabihali/README.md

   <img src="https://github.com/mnabihali/mnabihali/blob/main/me.png" align="right" width="25%"/>

+**About me     **

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning Speech enhancement for speech classification;
+- 🌱 I’m currently learning Speech enhancement for speech classification.
-- 👯 I’m looking to collaborate on Speech enhancmeent to robust back-end speech recognition🤝;
+- 👯 I’m looking to collaborate on Speech enhancmeent to robust back-end speech recognition🤝.
-- 🤔 I’m looking for help with Speech Processing and Signal Processing 😭;
+- 🤔 I’m looking for help with Speech Processing and Signal Processing 😭.
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help.
-- 📫 How to reach me: mnabih@fbk.eu;
+- 📫 How to reach me: mnabih@fbk.eu.

 **Languages and Tools:**